 To demystify exchange rates and understand how to get the best rates, read our guide to exchanging money.

-If you’re sending money to Kenya, it’s easy to check exchange rates through our Remitly app.
-After creating an account, you can select Kenya as your destination country to see the rates we’re offering.
+If you’re sending Kenya currency, it’s easy to check exchange rates through our Remitly app.
+After creating an account, you can select Kenya as your destination country to see the rates we offer.

-If you have loved ones in Kenya and want to send money there, money transfer apps make it easy.
-The popularity of mobile money provider MPesa means that you can transfer funds directly to an MPesa account, too, with apps like Remitly.
+If you want to send Kenya currency to loved ones in the country, money transfer apps make it easy.
+The popular mobile money provider M-PESA allows you to transfer funds directly to an M-PESA account with apps like Remitly.